top of page

 Carpal tunnel syndrome began to interfere not only with John’s hobbies but with his independence, prompting him to seek a solution that would help him manage his symptoms and regain strength in his hands.

-Carpal tunnel syndrome (CTS) is one of the most common hand conditions we treat as hand therapists.
-It affects the wrist and hand, causing pain, numbness, and tingling, primarily in the thumb, index, and middle fingers.
+Carpal tunnel syndrome (CTS) is one of the most common hand conditions we treat as hand therapists at the Upper Hand Clinic in Bendigo.
+It affects the wrist and hand, causing pain, numbness, and tingling, primarily in the thumb, index, and middle fingers, most commonly at night.

 There are several factors that can contribute to the development of carpal tunnel syndrome, including: